oddbird/oddleventy/content/blog/2016/github-projects.md

   open design process over to GitHub and give it a try.
 ---

-[Github] recently released a set of new [project-management features], including improved code-reviews and [kanban]-style "project" boards for prioritizing issues, and visualizing progress.
+[GitHub] recently released a set of new [project-management features], including improved code-reviews and [kanban]-style "project" boards for prioritizing issues, and visualizing progress.

-We've been using [Pivotal Tracker] for a long time now, and it works well for us, but we decided to try out Github Projects for our [OddSite Open Design] process.
+We've been using [Pivotal Tracker] for a long time now, and it works well for us, but we decided to try out GitHub Projects for our [OddSite Open Design] process.

 My first impressions are mixed.
 There's a lot to like about these new